Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds: Proof of Theorem and its corollaries

 where the last equality follows by \eqref{equation_Sy}, and by the condition \ref{item_tauthomotopyfibers} in the Definition \ref{definition_betataut}.
-And so the result follows. \end{proof} Now returning to the proof of the main theorem.
-As $\beta $ is at most a $k$-power, $\beta = \alpha ^{n}$, for some $n$ where $\alpha $ is not a power.
-By the assumption that all contractible $g _{Y}$ geodesics are constant, classical Morse theory Milnor~\cite{cite_MilnorMorsetheory} tells us that $Y$ has vanishing higher homotopy group $\pi _{k} (Y, y _{0})$, $k \geq 2$, and in particular $i _{Z, *}: \pi _{1} (Z, p _{0}) \to \pi _{1} (X, p _{0}) $ is a group injection, by the long exact sequence of a fibration.
+And so the result follows. \end{proof} We return to the proof of the main theorem.
+The first part immediately follows from the second, as any class $\beta \in \pi _{1} ^{inc} (X)$ geodesic strings of a complete negatively curved Riemannian manifold $X$ are unique.
+We prove the second part first.
+Suppose first that $\beta $ is an $n$-power: $\beta = \alpha ^{n}$, for some $n \geq 1$ where $\alpha $ is not a power.
+By the assumption that all contractible $g _{Y}$ geodesics are constant, classical Morse theory Milnor~\cite{cite_MilnorMorsetheory} tells us that $Y$ has vanishing higher homotopy groups $\pi _{k} (Y, y _{0})$, $k \geq 2$.
+And in particular $i _{Z, *}: \pi _{1} (Z, p _{0}) \to \pi _{1} (X, p _{0}) $ is a group injection, by the long exact sequence of a fibration.
 It follows that $\alpha \in \pi _{1} ^{inc} (X)$ is also a fiber class.